50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 The containerization platform Docker is essential to automation testing.
 It enables the creation of lightweight, portable containers encapsulating applications and their dependencies.
 Testers leverage Docker to establish isolated testing environments with consistent configurations, promoting reproducibility and scalability across different testing scenarios and environments.

-23. What is a headless browser, and why would you use one?
+23. What is a headless browser, and why might it be used?

 Ans: